-The timings of events between these venues overlap so you may have to make a choice between the two.
+The timings of events between venues overlap so you may have to make a choice between them.

-There are also late night events in An Lanntair and the Caladh Inn for which you can buy a ticket.
+There are also late night events for which you can buy a ticket.

 There are a range of activities and concerts both in and out of town, some of which are free to access.

 You can save cash with an arena weekend ticket – this would cover all acts appearing across the three stages in the festival arena from Thursday to Saturday.